qvjp/INLOW/README.md

 ## INLOW

 INLOW is a small unix-like operating system.
-It includes monolithic kernel writen in C++, a standard C library and userspace written in C
+It includes monolithic kernel written in C++, a standard C library and userspace written in C

 -----------